-Where is the atma (soul) located in our body?
+Where is the Atman (soul) located in our body?

-The atma is everywhere in the body and beyond as the basis of the aura.
+The Atman is everywhere in the body and beyond as the basis of the aura.

-Should we focus on the atman when we do meditation since the atman is a part of God?
+Should we focus on the Atman when we do meditation since the Atman is a part of God?

-The object of meditation should be identical with the atman itself.
+The object of meditation should be identical with the Atman itself.
 Otherwise the meditation will not lead to atmic experience (atmadarshana) or knowledge (atmajnana).
 This is extremely important for the yogi to realize.
 Otherwise a great deal of time and even an entire incarnation can be wasted.
-Please read Soham Yoga, which discusses this.
+Please read Soham Yoga: The Yoga of the Self, which discusses this.